You're the One (Charli XCX song): You're the One (EP)

-You're the One (EP) is the first extended play by British recording artist Charli XCX.
+You're the One (EP) is the first extended play by British singer Charli XCX.
 Three versions of the EP were released with varying track lists.
 The EP includes Charli XCX's two singles released exclusively in the UK in 2011; "Stay Away" and "Nuclear Seasons".
 Preceding the album's release in Australia, the title track was released digitally as the EP's lead single in that territory.